 Lassie

-Dog bite injuries can occur when a dog gets into a fight with another dog.
 Bite injuries can vary in complexity depending on where the dog was bitten and how deep the wound is.
-The size, depth and location of the wound will determine whether you need to see a vet or whether you can manage the wound on your own.
-Here we tell you more about what to do if your dog has been bitten by another dog!
+The size, depth, and location of the wound will determine whether you need to see a vet or if you can manage the wound yourself.
+Here’s what to do if your dog has been bitten by another dog!

-Minor, superficial wound - how to take care of it yourself
+Minor, superficial wound – How to care for it yourself

-If your dog only has a minor, superficial wound that hasn't penetrated the skin, you can try treating this yourself - if the dog is otherwise fine.
-Here's what to do:
+If your dog has only a minor, superficial wound that hasn't broken the skin, you can try treating it yourself – provided the dog is otherwise well.
+Here’s how:

-1. Shave the area to make it easier to see and care for the wound.
+1. Shave the area around the wound to make it easier to see and treat.
+Fur can carry bacteria and dirt, so ensure you have a clear margin.

-2. Clean and rinse the wound morning and evening with saline solution.
+2. Clean and rinse the wound with saline solution twice a day.

-3. Gently wipe away dried blood and dirt.
-Then bathe with a wound wash containing chlorhexidine.
-Chlorhexidine kills bacteria and helps to prevent infection.
-Both saline and chlorhexidine solutions are available in pharmacies and you can use the same version as for humans.
+3. Gently wipe away any dried blood or dirt.
+Then, use a wound wash containing chlorhexidine.
+Chlorhexidine kills bacteria and helps prevent infection.
+Both saline and chlorhexidine solutions are available at most pharmacies and can be used for humans too.

-5. Licking adds bacteria and prevents the wound from healing.
-Bite wounds should preferably not be covered with bandages or patches as this can increase the risk of infection and impair healing.
-Collars in different shapes are available at veterinary clinics but also in many pet shops or online.
+5. Licking can introduce bacteria and hinder healing.
+Bite wounds are best left uncovered by bandages or plasters, as these can increase the risk of infection and impede healing.
+Collars are available from vet clinics, pet shops, and online.

-If your dog has suffered a bite injury where the bite has gone through the dog's skin, you should have your dog examined by a vet.
-Often the skin may have detached from the underlying tissue, leaving a cavity where bacteria thrive.
-If this has happened to your dog and you decide to wait to seek medical attention, there is a risk of a larger abscess forming a few days later.
+If your dog has suffered a bite injury where the teeth penetrated the skin, you must have your dog examined by a vet.
+The skin may have detached from the underlying tissue, creating a pocket where bacteria can thrive.
+Delaying veterinary attention for such injuries can lead to the formation of a large abscess a few days later.

 Is your dog in pain?
-It is important to be able to recognize pain symptoms in your dog after a bite injury.
-Here are some signs to look out for:
+It’s important to recognise the signs of pain after a bite injury.
+Look out for these indicators:

 • Difficulty moving or lameness